Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Daar chittered again, and finally took the thought seriously.
 Once upon a time, he’d thought Coombes, Walsh and Hoeff were *crazy* for takin’ so long over naming the ship, but then he’d kinda fallen in love with it partly *because* of the name.
 So much that he’d insisted on resurrecting the *Drunk on Turkey* name in its successor.
 They’d been right: names mattered.

 “...What about the *Hopeful Star?”* he asked.
 That was the focus of an old story he’d found among the ancient texts gifted to him by Clan Highmountain after his coronation.
-The Highmountains hadn’t seen a lot of value in the kind of story the ancient Gao had told their cubs---they’d been more interested in whether or not the star in question might be a real supernova---but Daar had obsessed over it, shared it with Gyotin and traded long, thoughtful letters with him over its deeper message.
+The Highmountains hadn’t seen a lot of value in the kind of story the ancient Gao had told their cubs - they’d been more interested in whether or not the star in question might be a real supernova - but Daar had obsessed over it, shared it with Gyotin and traded long, thoughtful letters with him over its deeper message.

 He’d also discussed it with Naydra, whose ears pricked up as she thought about it.